Distinguished Lecture Series

 Thursday, November 21, 2019

-David Axelrod is a preeminent American political strategist and commentator and the former chief strategist and senior advisor to President Barack Obama.
+David Axelrod, former White House political strategist and senior advisor to President Barack Obama, will discuss The Evolving Media and Political Landscape on Thursday, November 21 in Kean's STEM auditorium.
 Axelrod currently serves as the founding director of the University of Chicago's non-partisan Institute of Politics and as a senior political commentator for CNN.
 He is the host of The Axe Files, a top-rated podcast featuring in depth conversations with public figures across the political spectrum.
 A televised version of the show airs monthly on CNN.
 A former political writer for the Chicago Tribune, Axelrod produced media strategy and advertising for 150 campaigns across the U.S., culminating in President Obama’s historic elections.
 Axelrod is also the author of The New York Times best-selling memoir, Believer: My Forty Years in Politics.

 Thursday, February 13, 2020